An examination of the triple lock mechanism used to uprate the State Pension - its effect so far and the arguments for and against

 One area of debate has been whether there should be a single dashboard provided by the Money and Pensions Service (MaPS) – a statutory arms-length body – or multiple dashboards provided by industry.
 The Work and Pensions Committee recommended the former, on the basis that consumers wanted “simple, impartial, and trustworthy information” and that multiple dashboards, hosted by “self-interested providers” would add complexity.
 However, the Government said that multiple dashboards would improve consumer choice and decided that they should exist alongside a non-commercial dashboard, which would offer an “impartial service to those who prefer it, or who may not be targeted by the market.”

 At Report stage, Peers agreed to amendments in the name of Labour Peer, Baroness Drake, that she argued would protect consumers from detriment.
 These were to i) require the MaPS dashboard to be up and running for a year, and the Secretary of State have reported to Parliament on its operation, before other commercial dashboards could be launched; and ii) exclude facilities for engaging in financial transactions, such as transfers, from pensions dashboards (a decision to allow which should require further primary legislation).
 The Government opposed both amendments, arguing that having commercial dashboards from the start would maximise the possible reach of the policy and help meet the differing needs consumers; enabling financial transactions via dashboards was part of a possible solution to the proliferation of small pension pots.
-Both amendments were removed from the Bill on division at Commons Committee stage (PBC Deb 3 November 2020 c56 and 73-4).
+Both amendments were removed from the Bill on division at Commons Committee stage, with Government members voting for this and the opposition against (PBC Deb 3 November 2020 c56 and 73-4).

 Part 5 – Further provisions relating to pension schemes